Establishing your firm with CTA:

 The Purchasing Department publishes an Invitation For Bids in an English language daily newspaper of general circulation (currently the Chicago Sun-Times).
-Bid documents also are mailed to CTA approved vendors and are posted on the CTA web site.
+Bid documents are posted on the CTA web site.

 In addition, public notice may include periodic handouts listing proposed contracts or announcements of proposed contracts in trade journals, minority and female publications, Spanish or other foreign language publications, magazines and other mass communications media.
 Notices are also posted on the bulletin board on the 2nd floor, 567 W Lake.
 St. Chicago, IL 60661-1498.

-Interested vendors should obtain a bid package from CTA's Bid Office to learn more about a bid.
-Addenda to specifications, which are mailed to every firm that received a bid document, must be acknowledged in your response.
+Interested vendors should download a bid package from CTA's website to learn more about a bid.
+Bid packages are also available in the CTA's Bid Office.

 - Completing The Bid Package: Only those bids that are completed correctly and submitted on time will be evaluated for contract award.
-Bids must be signed in the designated areas in each of the following sections: Proposal Page; DBE Schedules B, C, D; Lobbying; Debarment; Buy America Requirements; and Execution Pages, including Partnership, Sole Proprietorship, Disclosure of Ownership, and Acceptance.
+Bids must be signed in the designated areas in each of the following sections: Proposal Page; DBE Schedules B, C, D; Lobbying; Affidavit of Prompt Payment; Affidavit of Minimum Wage Payment; Debarment; Buy America Requirements; and Execution Pages, including Partnership, Sole Proprietorship, Disclosure of Ownership, and Acceptance.
 Bidders must also meet the requirements listed in the Special Conditions which may call for additional information to be submitted along with the bid package.

 Some commonly made mistakes to avoid when completing the bid package include: